 OF THE MANSION

-The garden of the Presidential Mansion occupies an area of about 25.000 square metres (just over 6 acres) and constitutes a green haven in the centre of Athens.
-In the middle of the nineteenth century, this area, because of its especially fertile soil, was in fact the vegetable garden of the Royal Palace (now Parliament building).
+The garden of the Presidential Mansion occupies an area of about 25.000 square meters and forms an oasis of green in the heart of Athens.
+In fact, because of its particularly fertile soil, for most of the nineteenth century the area served as the vegetable garden of the Royal Palace, now housing the Greek Parliament.

-After the erection of the mansion in 1897 and the construction of Herodon Attikou Street, the area surrounding the Crown Prince’s Palace was fashioned into a large ornamental garden.
-The planning appears to have been assigned to Ziller’s technical office.
-The selection of suitable plants, though, must have been entrusted to a Greek specialist, since most of the trees are native to Greece.
+After the erection of the mansion in 1897 and the construction of Herodou Attikou Street, the area surrounding the Crown Prince’s Palace was shaped into a large ornamental garden.
+The planning appears to have been assigned to Ziller’s office, however the selection of vegetation was most likely entrusted to a Greek specialist, since most of the plants and trees are native to Greece.

-From the very beginning the garden was divided into two large sections because of the slope of the land.
-The building is situated in the upper section.
+From the very beginning the garden was divided into two large sections, adapted to the existing slope of the land.
+The building of the Mansion is situated in the upper section.

-The design of the garden in front of the building was similar to that of other neo-classical structures of the period (the Academy, the University and the National Library).
-The garden follows a relatively rigid geometric plan of the French type, with symmetrical beds of grass and seasonal flowering plants.
-The formalism of the composition towards Herodon Attikou Street is alleviated by the perennial plane trees, lindens, palms and cypress trees.
+The design of the garden in front of the building is similar to that of other neo-classical structures of the same period, including the Academy, the University and the National Library.
+The garden has a strict geometric form, in French style, with symmetrical beds of grass and seasonal flowering plants.
+The formalism of the composition towards Herodou Attikou Street is complemented by perennial plane trees such as lindens, palms and cypresses.

-A wide marble staircase leads to the larger part of the garden, which is on the lower level.
-The symmetry has been preserved here also with the main point of reference being a long path with high cypress trees that leads to a swimming pool and a pavillion.
-To the right and the left of the path there are lawns, stepped terraces, flower beds and areas with trees and bushes.
-Around the entire garden high trees have been planted next to the railings, to ensure the necessary privacy from the surrounding roads.
+A wide marble staircase leads to the lower level, which contains the larger section of the garden.
+Symmetry is preserved there.
+A long path flanked by high cypresses leads to a pond and a pavilion, and serves as the focal point of the composition.
+On both sides of the path there are grass lawns, stepped terraces, flower beds and areas with trees and bushes.
+High trees have been planted next to the railings around the entire garden.

-In general, the botanic composition of the garden is quite rich, since it includes about one hundred and forty species and varieties of ornamental trees, bushes, climbing plants etc. Some of these plants are rare.
-Many of the trees in the garden, such as the cypress trees, are more than a hundred years old.
+The botanic composition of the garden is quite rich, and includes about one hundred and forty species and varieties of ornamental trees, bushes, climbing plants and other types of vegetation.
+Some of these plants are rare, and many of the trees in the garden, such as the cypresses, count more than a hundred years of age.